 Avoid entering sensitive information on public computers and Wi-Fi

 Public retail and coffee shop Wi-Fi is super convenient, but that doesn’t mean it’s super secure.
 Our advice?
 Skip it if you’re engaged in any kind of online activity that involves money, banking or credit cards.

-If you insist on shopping and banking when you’re out and about, invest in a quality virtual private network (VPN) service to protect against unwanted data collection and potential credit card fraud.
+If you insist on shopping and banking when you’re out and about, invest in a quality virtual private network, or VPN, service to protect against unwanted data collection and potential credit card fraud.

 Even if your Wi-Fi connection is password-protected, that password can be easy for thieves to get their hands on.
 (Hint: It’s usually at the counter or pasted to the wall.)

 Better to go with a VPN that keeps your sensitive information safe from prying eyes.

 Additionally, some sites exist solely to collect data and card numbers for criminals, so before you buy, make sure you trust the source.